-PURPOSE: The purpose of the GSO GS1 Spinal System is to assist in providing immobilization and stabilization of spinal segments as an adjunct to the fusion of the thoracic, lumbar and/or sacral spine
+PURPOSE: The purpose of the GSO PCT Spinal System is to assist in providing immobilization and stabilization of spinal segments in skeletally mature patients as an adjunct to fusion.
+It is intended to be used as a temporary construct that assists normal healing and is not intended to replace normal body structures.
+The GSO PCT Spinal System should be removed after fusion.

-DESCRIPTION: The GSO GS1 Spinal System consists of rods, non-cannulated and cannulated screws, hooks and adjustable crosslink components that can be locked rigidly into various configurations, with each construct being customized for each individual case.
+DESCRIPTION: The GSO PCT Spinal System consists of rods, multi-axial screws, hooks, and cross connectors that can be locked rigidly into various configurations, with each construct being customized for each individual case.
 The implants are attached to the spine posteriorly by means of screws and/or hooks joined with rods.
-Crosslink components are used to attach two rods in parallel.
-GSO implants can be installed with any suitable instrumentation.
+Cross connector components are used to attach two rods in parallel.